s-Hankel hypermatrices and 2 x 2 determinantal ideals: Abstract

 \section{Abstract}

 We introduce the concept of $s$-Hankel hypermatrix, which generalizes both Hankel matrices and generic hypermatrices.
 We study two determinantal ideals associated to an $s$-Hankel hypermatrix: the ideal $\I{s}{t}$ generated by certain $2 \times 2$ slice minors, and the ideal $\It{s}{t}$ generated by certain $2 \times 2$ generalized minors.
-We prove that $\It{s}{t}$ is prime and we find a Gr\"obner basis for it and its Hilbert function.
-The ideal $\I{s}{t}$ is not prime in general; we study its primary decomposition.
-Finally we give some geometrical applications.
+We describe the structure of these two ideals, with particular attention to the primary decomposition of $\I{s}{t}$, and provide the explicit list of minimal primes for large values of $s$.
+Finally we give some geometrical interpretations and generalise a theorem of J. Watanabe.